pachyderm/docs-content/staging/manage/gpus.md

 ---
 # metadata #
 title: GPUs
-description: Learn how to access GPUs on a Kubernetes cluster for Pachyderm data transformations.
+description: Learn how to access GPUs on a Kubernetes cluster for data transformations.
 date:
 # taxonomy #
 tags: ["management", "deployment"]